From Founder Bottleneck to Zero Dependencies in 20 Weeks: The Complete Delegation System

 Margot explicitly transferred authority.

-The first two weeks were uncomfortable.
+The first 2 weeks were uncomfortable.

-23 questions still came to Margot: “Just confirming this is okay...”
+Twenty-three questions still came to Margot: “Just confirming this is okay...”

-After 2 weeks of consistent redirection: Questions dropped from 23 to 7 to 2.
+After 2 weeks of consistent redirection, questions dropped from 23 to 7 to 2.

 Week 15-16